TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 10/Ezra 10.4.md

 ---

-Arise; for the matter belongeth unto thee, and we are with thee: be of good courage, and do it.
+Arise; for the matter belongs to you, and we are with you.
+Be courageous, and do it."